abbydata/3mtt_Projects/911-call-analysis-project-using-python-on-jupyter-notebook/readme.md

 3. Created new features such as Reason, Hour, Month, and Day of Week.
 4. Used a dictionary mapping to convert numeric weekday values into readable day names.
 5. Grouped and counted calls by reason, day, month, township, and zip code.
-6. Visualized the results using count plots, line plots, heatmaps, and clustermaps.
+6. Visualised the results using count plots, line plots, heatmaps, and clustermaps.

 ## Results and Insights
 ### 1. Major Reasons for 911 Calls